• Skip to primary navigation

 Why You Will Love This Guide

-There are a variety of ways to use cannabis to manage conditions like chronic pain, anxiety, and more.
+There are so many different ways someone can use cannabis to manage symptoms that associate conditions like chronic pain, anxiety, and more.

-I tell them that the way you use cannabis will influence how soon you feel the effects and how strongly you may feel them.
+My answer is always the same.
+I tell them “how you use cannabis will influence how soon you feel the effects and how strongly they may feel them”.

 Bioavailability refers to "to the extent a substance or drug becomes completely available to its intended biological destination"1.